Caught in the act: detections of recoiling supermassive black holes from simulations: Acknowledgments

 \section{Acknowledgments}

-We thank Till Sawala and Maximilian Fabricius for useful discussions.
+We thank the anonymous referee for their comments which helped improve the manuscript.
+We also thank Till Sawala and Maximilian Fabricius for useful discussions.
 A.R. acknowledges the support by the University of Helsinki Research Foundation.
 A.R. and P.H.J. acknowledge the support by the European Research Council via ERC Consolidator Grant KETJU (no. 818930).
 P.H.J also acknowledges the support of the Research Council of Finland grant 339127.
 T.N. acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 from the DFG Cluster of Excellence ``ORIGINS''.
 This research has made use of the SVO Filter Profile Service ``Carlos Rodrigo'', funded by MCIN/AEI/10.13039/501100011033/ through grant PID2023-146210NB-I00.
 We list here the roles and contributions of the authors according to the Contributor Roles Taxonomy (\href{https://credit.niso.org}{CRediT}). \textbf{AR}: conceptualisation, methodology, formal analysis, investigation, data curation, writing: original. \textbf{PHJ}: supervision, writing: original, funding acquisition. \textbf{TN}: conceptualisation, investigation, writing: original. \textbf{AR}: writing: review. \textbf{JT}: writing: review. \textbf{BN}: writing: review.

 \software{ \ketju{} \citep{mannerkoski2023,rantala2017}, \gadget{} \citep{springel2021}, NumPy \citep{harris2020}, SciPy \citep{virtanen2020}, Matplotlib \citep{hunter2007}, pygad \citep{rottgers2020}, \textsc{Stan} \citep{standevelopmentteam2018}, CmdStanPy \citep{standevelopmentteam2018}, Arviz \citep{kumar2019}, Synthesizer \citep{vijayan2021}. }